tidues/RanDist/README.md

 User can achieve most tasks with two interfaces, `Formulas` and `data_collector`.
 The former gives the freedom of calculating statistics individually, where the latter can collect data in batch.

 ### Formulas Object
-There is an example of using formulas objects to compute:
+There is an example of using formulas objects to compute statistics:
 ```
 from sympy.abc import p, q  # import symbols
 import randist as rt        # import our package